jojodmo/5CMenu/README.md

 Everything here is pretty hacky and not well commented, so read at your own peril :)

-The entry into this codebase is the `run` function in `menuParser.php`.
+The entry into the API is the `run` function in `api/menuParser.php`.